Roman Britain: Roman invasion

 The invasion force in 43 AD was led by Aulus Plautius, but it is unclear how many legions were sent.
 The Legio II Augusta, commanded by future emperor Vespasian, was the only one directly attested to have taken part.
-The Legio IX Hispana, the XIV Gemina (later styled Martia Victrix) and the XX (later styled Valeria Victrix) are known to have served during the Boudican revolt of 60/61, and were probably there since the initial invasion.
+The Legio IX Hispana, the XIV Gemina (later styled Martia Victrix) and the XX (later styled Valeria Victrix) are known to have served during the Boudican revolt of 60/61 AD, and were probably there since the initial invasion.
 This is not certain because the Roman army was flexible, with units being moved around whenever necessary.
-The IX Hispana may have been permanently stationed, with records showing it at Eboracum (York) in 71 and on a building inscription there dated 108, before being destroyed in the east of the Empire, possibly during the Bar Kokhba revolt.
+The IX Hispana may have been permanently stationed, with records showing it at Eboracum (York) in 71 AD and on a building inscription there dated 108 AD, before being destroyed in the east of the Empire, possibly during the Bar Kokhba revolt.

 The invasion was delayed by a troop mutiny until an imperial freedman persuaded them to overcome their fear of crossing the Ocean and campaigning beyond the limits of the known world.
 They sailed in three divisions, and probably landed at Richborough in Kent; at least part of the force may have landed near Fishbourne, West Sussex.

 The Catuvellauni and their allies were defeated in two battles: the first, assuming a Richborough landing, on the river Medway, the second on the river Thames.
 One of their leaders, Togodumnus, was killed, but his brother Caratacus survived to continue resistance elsewhere.
 Plautius halted at the Thames and sent for Claudius, who arrived with reinforcements, including artillery and elephants, for the final march to the Catuvellaunian capital, Camulodunum (Colchester).
 Vespasian subdued the southwest, Cogidubnus was set up as a friendly king of several territories, and treaties were made with tribes outside direct Roman control.